norswap/autumn/doc/A3-how-autumn-works.md

   But we rely on the fact that the implementation of our parsers is relatively naive to make it easy to write custom parsers and to handle context!

-The semantics Autumn is based on is that of [Parsing Expression Grammars (PEGs)] (although we go much further than plain PEGs), while the other one is that of [Context Free Grammars (CFGs)].
+The semantics of Autumn is based on that of [Parsing Expression Grammars (PEGs)] (although we go much further than plain PEGs), while the other one is that of [Context Free Grammars (CFGs)].
 CFGs are more ancient and common, which is a reason why the behaviour might be surprising to some.